What Does an LSD High Feel Like?

 Can You Overdose From LSD?

-While you cannot physically overdose on LSD, as it is a nontoxic substance, LSD users can experience psychological damage from use.
-Higher doses have a greater likelihood in resulting in an intensely negative experience know as “bad trip,” which can be reexperienced in flashbacks later.
-Because LSD users cannot end the effects of LSD but are instead held captive to the experience, negative thought and emotions can manifest themselves in visualizations and dominate the experience.
+While you cannot physically overdose on LSD, LSD users can experience psychological damage from use as it is a non-toxic substance.
+Higher doses are more likely to result in an intensely negative experience known as a “bad trip,” which can be reexperienced in flashbacks later.
+Because LSD users cannot end the effects of LSD but are instead held captive to the experience, negative thoughts and emotions can manifest themselves in visualizations and dominate the experience.
 It is even possible for a particularly traumatic trip to result in Post-Traumatic Stress Disorder (PTSD).

 Passages Malibu is an alternative to traditional rehab that provides a holistic, client-centered approach to addiction treatment.
 Find lasting healing through our model of care and experiential therapies.
 You will uncover the root causes of your addiction, and we will provide you with tools for lifelong sobriety and change.
 We can help you turn your life around and find hope again.
 Call 888–438–0596 today for more information.